 Rehearsal and Coordination

 A successful ceremony requires proper rehearsal and coordination.
 Officiants organize a rehearsal to familiarize everyone involved with the ceremony flow, including the couple, attendants, and any readers.
 This opportunity allows the officiant to address logistical details, such as procession order and microphone use, ensuring all participants understand their roles.
-Rehearsals help identify potential challenges, allowing adjustments to be made before the big day, fostering confidence and clarity for the ceremony.
+Rehearsals help identify potential challenges, allowing adjustments to be made before the big day and fostering confidence and clarity for the ceremony.

 Enhancing Your Skills